MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-01-Explore-LLMs.md

 This lab will take approximately **30** minutes to complete.

+> **Note**: The Azure Databricks user interface is subject to continual improvement.
+The user interface may have changed since the instructions in this exercise were written.

 ## Before you start

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.